ho33einzadeh/example_connecting_and_query_mysql_python/README.md

-# An example of Connecting a MySQL Database with Python Code
+# An example of Connecting a MySQL Database with Python Code And How to install

 ## Table of contents
 * [General info](#general-info)